 [Back to Top]

-Repairs, appliances, specialty shopping and assistance
+Repairs, appliances, specialty shopping and assistance, specialists

 Willie's Shoe Repair Service at the backside of Wildwood Shopping Center (on Old Georgetown Road, Bethesda) Susan P. highly recommends.
 Side note: MOM's Organic Market recycles/repurposes old shoes that can't be donated for use.
 It also recycles things like used batteries.